Deflection vs. Resolution: The Metric That Decides Whether AI Customer Service Works

 What deflection actually measures

-But the dashboard doesn’t know whether that customer found their answer.
+The dashboard doesn’t know whether that customer found their answer.
 It doesn’t know if they gave up, called back the next day, or quietly churned.
 Deflection measures what the AI did.
 It says nothing about what the customer experienced.

 The math that makes deflection dangerous

-Your AI handles 10,000 tickets a month.
-The vendor dashboard shows a 60% automation rate — 6,000 tickets “handled” without a human.
-Looks strong.
+Your AI handles 10,000 tickets.
+The vendor dashboard shows a 60% automation rate, so 6,000 tickets were handled without a human.
+Strong on paper.

 What resolution looks like in production